EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 ### Removing the Modlist

 You can just remove the MO2 folder and be done with it.
-SKSE and ReShade files will still be in your game folder so I recommend using [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) if you want to remove the ReShade.

 ## Credits and Thanks

-- _YOU_ for actually reading the readme.
+- YOU for reading the readme.
 Thanks a ton!!
 - Xanza for writing A LOT of this for his modlist.
 - ForgottenGlory for making SME(FT) and this modlist possible due to his early support. 🧡
 - Thanks to NotSandwich on the Wabbajack Discord for sharing some awesome .ini edits that killed all unwanted reflections.🥪
-- Everyone giving me feedback on the artistic choices.
+- Everyone who was giving me feedback on the artistic choices.
 - the creator of ReShade with its generous [License](ReShade/RESHADELICENSE.md#reshade-license) that allows me to include it.
 - erri120 & jdsmith2816 - Repository template
-- Halgari and everyone the WJ Team - Wabbajack is awesome and so are you
+- Halgari and everyone on the WJ Team
-- Halgari and Noggog for making the high variety in weapons and Armor possible
+- Noggog and Halgari for making the large variety in weapons and Armor possible, by making the Mutagen Framework and the 1st iteration of the RPG Loot patcher respectively.
 - The team behind the Artistic Skyrim Overhaul that inspired me to make this because of it's very distinctive unique style.
+- Kanjs for reviving the spirit of art-driven Skyrim Texture Overhauls.
+- Nem aka.
+Eggy aka.
+Osmosis-Wrench and JanuarySnow for both helping me make some custom edits to a few mods used in this list.
-- And ALL the mod authors that made the mods featured in this list.
+- ALL the mod authors that made the mods featured in this list.
 - Special thanks to all the other people listed [here](https://eziothedeadpoet.github.io/AboutMe/HALLOFFAME.html) that support this and other projects of mine.

 ## Contact

-While I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack), I would advise checking the [Issues](https://github.com/EzioTheDeadPoet/Tales-from-the-Northern-Lands/issues) (open **and** closed ones) on GitHub first if you have any problems.
-The same goes for _Enhancements_ or _Feature/Mod Requests_. **DO NOT DM ME ON DISCORD.
-I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS AND I WILL BLOCK YOU**.
+While I'm nearly always available on the [Wabbajack Discord](https://discord.gg/wabbajack), I would advise checking the [Issues](https://github.com/EzioTheDeadPoet/Tales-from-the-Northern-Lands/issues) (open **and** closed ones) on GitHub first if you have any problems.
+The same goes for _Enhancements_ or _Feature/Mod Requests_. **I WILL NOT PROVIDE SUPPORT FOR YOU IN DMs.**.

-**DON'T CONTACT MOD-AUTHORS WITH ISSUES OR I WILL HAVE TO TAKE ACTIONS THAT WILL RESULT WITH YOU BEING BANNED FROM WABBAJACK.**
+**DON'T CONTACT MOD-AUTHORS WITH ISSUES!!**

 ## Contributing